openvcloud/docs/docs/Hardware/Nodes/CPU-Node.md

     ![](confirm.png)

-  - Wait until the node is in Maintenance mode and that all virtual machines have moved to another node
+  - Wait until the node is in Maintenance mode, and that all virtual machines have moved to another node

 - **Step 2**: Shutdown the node
 - **Step 3**: Put the node in Decommission mode, documented [here](../../Sysadmin/Decommission/decommission_node.md)